officialnishant7777/EVERNIGHT-RAINMETER-SKIN-HSR/README.md

 ![Image](https://github.com/user-attachments/assets/8df0c43a-d988-43c8-aa37-ac0994347892)

-A floating, animated Rainmeter skin featuring the character Seele (Evernight) from the game Honkai: Star Rail.
+A floating, animated Rainmeter skin featuring the character Evernight from the game Honkai: Star Rail.
 Using Rainmeter anyone can put this gif in desktop background / above the taskbar for free

 ## Installation